21b01a0538/Real-Time-Object-Recognition-with-Voice-Guided-Navigation/README.md

 ## 1.Backend Setup

-# Create and activate a virtual environment
+## Create and activate a virtual environment

 python -m venv venv
 source venv/bin/activate  # On macOS/Linux
 venv\Scripts\activate  # On Windows

-# 2.Install dependencies
+## 2.Install dependencies

 pip install -r requirements.txt

-Run the backend server
+## 3.Run the backend server

 python app.py

-Frontend Setup
+## 4.Frontend Setup

-Install dependencies
+## Install dependencies

 npm i

-Start the frontend server
+## 5.Start the frontend server

 npm run dev

+## Usage

+1.Start both the frontend and backend servers.
+2.Allow camera and microphone access.
+3.The system will detect objects and provide voice guidance.
+4.Customize settings as per your preference.

+## Contributing

+Feel free to contribute by submitting pull requests or reporting issues.
+For any inquiries, contact 21b01a0538@svecw.edu.in